 Tyler is a Certified Career Development Practitioner with Nova Scotia Career Development Association with specialized Case Management training.
 He works with industry partners and contractors to ensure employment and business opportunities are made available to community members.
 He oversees many programs offered through Mi’kmaw Economic Benefits Office.
 He works with post-secondary students to connect them with summer experience and or employment.
 He oversees the Programs Coordinator and Apprenticeship Coordinator.
 Tyler also works with the Nova Scotia Apprenticeship Agency to help progress community members through their certification.

 As the Programs Coordinator, Pelonik works with industry partners and contractors to ensure employment and business opportunities are made available to community members.
 She works on highway projects within Nova Scotia, in seeking people who are interested in working with contractors and to ensure opportunities are provided to community members.
 Pelonik provides information on how to engage individuals and understand the benefits of having a diverse workforce.
-She is currently working with Nova Scotia Career Development Association to become a Certified Career Development Practitioner.
+Pelonik is a member of NSCDA and is a Certified Career Development Practitioner.

 Ryan works closely with community stakeholders and the Nova Scotia Apprenticeship Agency to advance Unama’ki apprentices to their Red Seal Certification and beyond.
 He reports directly to MEBO’s Programs Manager.
 Ryan works with all Unama’ki communities to create awareness of apprenticeship and apprenticeship related trades.
 He mentors trades related training initiatives including the Atlantic Trades Business Seal Certification and provides coaching as requested.
 Ryan also monitors work placements, and promotes and supports the Joint Registration Agreements to increase membership numbers in communities.